If you are in compliance or regulations and haven't heard of GDPR by now...you are behind the powercurve greatly.

 At the time of this writing, 70-80% of USA based business and over 50% EU/UK businesses are not ready.
+Those that are the most ready have been preparing for over 2 years.
 This means that the potential for fines and penalties (including confinement) are possible.
 You will see companies going on a massive spending spree for more security related appliances and services.
 The GDPR regulatory bodies are designed to be self funding in that they will survive based off of fines, this means that there will be an active search for GDPR violators.

 So, should you be concerned, knowing that funding is based off of fines, yes...ABSOLUTELY!
 The cost of compliance is far cheaper than dealing with the costs associated due to sanctions.
 For example, we have already discussed how GDPR could impose up to $26MM or 4% of global gross revenue (which ever is higher) as a fine.
 To add to that, could be possible country/state/province laws that could be possibly more stringent and include criminal charges.
 For example, GDPR requires breach notification within 72 hours, however Belgium requires within 24 hours.
 GDPR indicates, 30 days to respond to a data subject request, however Ireland indicates 21 days.
 Belgium has an additional 800,000 Euro fine for failing to register as a controller (Germany is a 50,000 Euro fine and Ireland is a 100,000 Euro fine).
 GDPR doesn't necesarily indicate a statute of limitations however Ireland does.
 GDPR indicates tough cookie or spam requirements, and they can only get tougher with an extra 800,000 Euro fine from Belgium if you are located there.
 UK requires a warrant to enter premises under the aspects of investigating a data protection incident, yet GDPR doesn't indicate you need one and Germany and Ireland specifically DON'T need a warrant provided it is during business hours.